ibmresilient/resilient-community-apps/oauth-utils/README.md

 Enter callback URL:
 ```
+* Ensure you are logged out of any Google accounts.
-* Enter the URL in a browser login and follow the directions by clicking `Continue` in each presented screen.
+* Enter the URL in a browser, log in as the SMTP email user, and follow the directions by clicking `Continue` in each presented screen.

   ![screenshot: oauth-utils-goog-web ](./doc/screenshots/oauth-utils-goog-web.png)